 The list goes on.
 And it gets more personal.
 There are many of the methods that people can use to quit smoking without going to the rehab.
 Starting from going cold turkey and to different nicotine replacement therapy or even vaping electronic cigarettes.

-Are There Any Rehab Centers for Cigarette Smokers?
+Rehab Centers for Cigarette Smokers

-While you might not find rehab centers that specifically treat nicotine addiction or cigarette smoking, however, most facilities designed to treat alcohol and drug addiction are equipped to treat nicotine dependence.
+While an individual might not find rehab centers that specifically treat nicotine addiction or cigarette smoking, however, most facilities designed to treat alcohol and drug addiction are equipped to treat nicotine dependence.
 So it’s not always necessary to seek out a particular rehab center that caters only to nicotine dependence.
 Generally speaking, nicotine dependence does not require long-term inpatient recovery plans, but everyone’s addiction is different.

 Are there rehab centers that treat nicotine addiction?